-From September 2019, we will begin using a system called CPOM.
-CPOM is a secure online system to record and monitor child protection, safeguarding and pastoral and welfare issues.
-This system will allow senior leaders to ensure that students are safe and fully supported.
+We use a system called CPOMs.
+CPOMs is a secure, online system to record and monitor child protection, safeguarding and pastoral and welfare issues.
+This system allows senior leaders to ensure that students are safe and fully supported.

 E-Safety